Protecting quantum spin coherence of nanodiamonds in living cells: Acknowledgements

-{\em Acknowledgements.--} We thank Jianwei Wang, Quan Gan, Yuzhou Wu and Yuan Zhuang for help in sample preparation, Michael Ferner, Manfred B{\"u}rzele for technical assistance and Itsik Cohen for fruitful discussion.
-We acknowledge support by National Natural Science Foundation of China (11574103), the National Young 1000 Talents Plan and Huazhong University of Science and Technology.
+We thank Jianwei Wang, Quan Gan, Yuzhou Wu and Yuan Zhuang for help in sample preparation, Michael Ferner, Manfred B{\"u}rzele, Z.-J. Shu, J.-Y. He, R.-F. Hu and H.-B. Liu for technical assistance and Itsik Cohen for fruitful discussion.
+We acknowledge support by National Natural Science Foundation of China (11874024, 11690032), and the Open Project Program of Wuhan National Laboratory for Optoelectronics NO. 2019WNLOKF002.
 A.R acknowledges the support of the ERC grant QRES.
-M. B. P. is supported by the DFG (FOR1493), the EU via DIADEMS and HYPERDIAMOND, the ERC Synergy grant BioQ and the IQST).
+M. B. P. is supported by the DFG (FOR1493), the EU via DIADEMS and HYPERDIAMOND, the ERC Synergy grant BioQ and the IQST.
 C. M., N. T., B. N., L. P. M., F. J. are supported by DFG (FOR 1493, SFB TR21, SPP 1923), VW Stiftung, BMBF, ERC, EU (DIADEMS), BW Stiftung, Ministry of Science and Arts, Center for Integrated quantum science and technology (IQST).